Dua Lipa announces 2018 UK arena tour

 Dua Lipa has announced her biggest ever UK and Ireland tour for 2018.

-The 'New Rules' hitmaker will kick off the run at Dublin's Olympia Theatre on April 10, and will conclude at Alexandra Palace in London on April 10.
+The 'New Rules' hitmaker will kick off the run at Dublin's Olympia Theatre on April 10, and conclude at Alexandra Palace in London on April 20.

 The pop beauty will also stop at Glasgow, Manchester, Birmingham and Cardiff.